Damillora/cyrene/README.md

 Grab the latest binary from the [Releases](https://github.com/Damillora/cyrene/releases) page.

+After that, run `cyrene env` to generate required environment variables to `$HOME/.config/cyrene/cyrene_env.sh`, then `source` this file.

 ### Run from source

 cyrene is built and tested against latest Rust.